 First your Will.
-Not only does having a Will address how you want your assets distributed, it helps to provide certainty and avoid conﬂict for everybody, in particular, your family members.
+Not only does having a Will address how you want your assets distributed, but it also helps to provide certainty and avoid conﬂict for everybody, in particular, your family members.
 The following, although not fully exhaustive, are some of the advantages of having a Will:

 - You decide what particular assets each beneﬁciaries will get, which avoids confusion and conﬂict when you are no longer around.
 Your beneﬁciaries can be anybody – your family, relatives, close friends or even charities.
 If you don’t leave behind a Will, the law will decide who gets what, which may not be what you want.
 Many of us would have heard of cases where family members have fought over the dead person’s assets.
 I believe you will want to avoid a similar situation.

 - Further to this, you are able to give away speciﬁc items such as items of sentimental value or family heirlooms.
 If you don’t leave a Will, intestacy laws will apply.
 If your beneﬁciaries should then be picky over their speciﬁc share and ﬁght down to the last dollar of their entitlement, everything you have will have to be sold off and converted into money to be divided amongst them, including the items of sentimental value.